novoalab/Nm_Nanopore_Drosophila/README.md

 # Nm Nanopore Drosophila
 This repository contains the scripts for the analysis of EpiNano results produced from direct RNA sequencing of rRNA of Drosophila upon Knock-Down of Fibrillarin (FBL).
-The script is customised for the analysis of modifications whose signature in Nanopore sequencing is not limited to the modified position and diffuses in the neighboring positions (5 bases interval - here referred to as "kmer").
+The script is customised for the analysis of modifications whose signature in Nanopore sequencing is not limited to the modified position and diffuses in the neighboring positions (5 bases interval - here referred to as "kmer"), such as 2'-O-methylation (Nm).

 In "results" folder:
 - Nm_pos.bed is a bed file with rRNA modifications predicted by sequence alignment with mouse and human